Chinese playing cards: Money-suited cards

 There is no 10 Myriad card as it would share the same name as its suit.
 By the late 16th-century, the suit of Cash added two more cards: Half Cash and Zero Cash.
 The Cash suit was also in reverse order with the lower number cards beating the higher.
 This feature also appeared in other early card games like Ganjifa, Tarot, Ombre, and Maw.
 During the Ming and Qing dynasties, the suit of Myriads and Tens depicted characters from the novel the Water Margin which is why they were also called Water Margin cards.
 They were also known as Madiao cards after one of the most popular games.
 The suits of Cash and Strings derive their pips from early Chinese banknotes.
 Some cards, most commonly the highest and lowest of each suit, will have a red stamp mimicking banknote seals.
 On both ends of some decks are markings that serve as indices to let players fan their cards.

 From at least the 17th-century, games played with stripped decks became more popular.
 This was done by removing the suit of Tens save for the Thousand Myriad as in the game of Khanhoo.
 During the 18th and 19th centuries, the Thousand Myriad, Half Cash, and Zero Cash took on new identities as the suitless Old Thousand, White Flower, and Red Flower respectively.
 They are sometimes joined by a "Ghost" card.
 The Myriad Myriad card disappeared by the late 19th century.
-During the Qing dynasty, draw-and-discard games became more popular and the 30-card deck was often multiplied with each card having two to five copies.
+During the Qing dynasty, draw-and-discard games became more popular and the 30-card deck was multiplied with each card having two to five copies.
 Jin Xueshi noted that the three-suited decks were ten times more popular than four-suited ones prior to 1783, a disparity which has since significantly increased.
 Mahjong, which also exists in card format, was derived from these types of games during the middle of the 19th century.

 Four-suited decks still exist and are used by the Hakka to play Six Tigers, a multi-trick game.
 Six Tigers decks lack illustrations and instead just have ideograms of the rank and suit of each card.
-Another structurally similar deck is Bài Bất found in Vietnam; its three-suit version is Tổ tôm.
-These Vietnamese cards were redesigned by Camoin of Marseilles during French colonial rule to depict people wearing traditional Japanese costumes from the Edo period.
+Another structurally similar deck was Bài Bất found in North Vietnam until the 1970s; its three-suit version is Tổ tôm.
+These Vietnamese cards were redesigned by A. Camoin & Cie of Marseilles during French colonial rule to depict people wearing traditional Japanese costumes from the Edo period.
+Unlike three-suited decks, four-suited ones are always sold as single decks.